-The Organization is exempt from Federal income tax under provisions of Section 501(c)(3) of the Internal Revenue Code.
-In addition, the Organization has been determined by the Internal Revenue Service not to be a private foundation within the meaning of Section 509(a) of the Code.
+The Organization as a division of UCP, is exempt from Federal income tax under provisions of Section 501(c)(3) of the Internal Revenue Code.
+In addition, UCP has been determined by the Internal Revenue Service not to be a private foundation within the meaning of Section 509(a) of the Code.
 Consequently, no provision for income taxes has been included in the accompanying financial statements.